CarbonLDP/carbonldp-js-sdk/doc/README.md

 static prefix( uri:string,  prefix:string,  prefixURI:string ):string
 ```

 Replace a base of a URI with the prefix provided.
-If the prefix can not be resolved, the URI provided will be returned
+If the prefix can not be resolved, the URI provided will be returned.

 *Parameters*